dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.md

  production | -5243066567089054587 | JOIN_ORDER(drivers results races)
 ```

-The query id comes from `EXPLAIN (VERBOSE)`, or — more usefully — from
-`pg_stat_statements`, which is where you were already looking when you
+`-5243066567089054587` is not a number this article picked; it is what
+`pg_stat_statements` reports for that exact query text, and it is the same
+number the plan advice above was generated for — `pg_stat_statements` and
+`pg_plan_advice` compute query ids the same way, so one can name what the
-noticed the query had got slow.
-From then on, the application changes
+other saw.
+From then on, the application changes nothing:
-nothing:

 ```sql
 set pg_stash_advice.stash_name = 'production';